nailedinch/nailedinch/README.md

 I don't like describing my interests outside of a dialogue and believe in chance encounters, so ask me personally about anything else (ok, I'm lazy, I'll make the lists later)

 **Dni:**
-antis, rps, basic criteria, systems or under 15 (with some exceptions)
+basic, antis, rps, systems or under 15

 I like all humans and inhumans, but I'm not a fan of using neopronouns, feeling silly doing so.
 I don't know much tontags, but you can tell and teach me which ones would help you